RanitManik/DermaDetectAI/README.md

 # DermaDetectAI

 DermaDetectAI is a Flask-based application developed to detect various skin diseases using deep learning models.
 This project was created as part of a college initiative by **Ranit Kumar Manik**, **Mohammad**, **Sayak Bal**, and **Partha Sarathi Manna**.
-It features three distinct models, each trained on different datasets to identify 5, 10, and 23 skin diseases, respectively.
+It features three distinct models, each trained on different datasets using PyTorch to identify 5, 10, and 23 skin diseases, respectively.

 ## Table of Contents